Brain Injuries

 Today, an estimated 5.3 million people in the U.S. are living with disabilities caused by TBI.

-Symptoms of Brain Trauma
+Recognizing Symptoms of Brain Trauma

 A traumatic brain injury can have a serious effect on an individual’s physical, cognitive and emotional abilities.
 Symptoms can range from the most severe – memory loss, extended period of unconsciousness, coma or even death, to a much milder form – commonly referred to as a concussion.
 Below is a list of symptoms a person could experience due to brain trauma.